 - In Bolivia, ICMA worked with highland municipalities (Curahuara de Carangas and Turco) to organize municipal fairs to market regional and nationwide livestock production (llamas).
 The fairs were organized by the municipality with participation of the communities that represent the private sector in that area of the country.

-Among the mechanisms for encouraging retention, expansion, and attraction of businesses are incubators, industrial parks, business improvement districts, and business visitation programs.
-ICMA has worked with cities worldwide to put these mechanisms in place.
+Among the mechanisms for supporting local enterprises are incubators, industrial parks, business improvement districts, business visitation programs, and access to finance.
+ICMA has worked with cities worldwide to put these mechanisms in place to encourage business retention, expansion, and attraction.

 - Working with economic development specialists from Kenai, Alaska, the city of Bolshoy Kamen in the Russian Far East established a business incubator to help increase the number of small businesses in the city, create markets for their products, and expand the tax base; the incubator helped the city become self-sustaining to prepare for the day when it ceases to have the federal subsidies that come with its "closed city" status.